Sales Intelligence Tools for Small Teams (2026): Real Pricing, No Per-Seat Tax

 Sales intelligence tools for small teams run into a different problem than sales intelligence tools for a 50-person revenue org.
 Most of this market prices around a full sales team: a per-seat license for every rep, a minimum seat count before you can even start a contract, or an annual commitment sized for a company that already made its first RevOps hire.
 A founder or a 2 to 5 person go-to-market team does not need seat volume.
 It needs enough account depth to know which company to call first, and it needs to pay for what it actually uses instead of a headcount it does not have.
 That gap is where this comparison lives.
 For the fuller list of alternatives across every team size, our ZoomInfo alternatives piece runs seven tools side by side; this post narrows the lens to the 1 to 5 person case specifically.

-Full disclosure: This post is published by the Kustiq team, and Kustiq is one of the six tools compared below.
+Full disclosure: This post is published by the Kustiq team, and Kustiq is one of the ten tools compared below.
 We have tried to give each tool a fair, specific evaluation, including where a competitor fits a small team better than we do.

 Why per-seat and quote-only pricing breaks under 5 people